As you might hear me answer the phone, "Hi, this is Joe"

 I found that some people are great with their hands but quite poor at selling.

-I saw an opportunity, and Montana Cowboy and Rustic was born to help sell their goods online.
+I saw an opportunity, and in 2003, Montana Cowboy and Rustic was born to help sell their goods online.

-At the same time I was having trouble with shipping the furniture.
+At the same time, I was having trouble shipping the furniture.

 The weight varied greatly and caused the freight charges to do the same.

-After one of the Christmas bazaars, a vendor which was a saddle maker by trade with whom I had talked, called and asked if I might be interested in purchasing his excess stock.
+After one of the Christmas bazaars, a vendor who was a saddle-maker by trade, with whom I had talked called and asked if I might be interested in purchasing his excess stock.

 We made a deal and I took everything he had and added most to the Cowboy website with the Missoula crafters things.